 Health care facilities in Cherry County are limited.
 There is only one hospital located in the county.
 The facility is Cherry County Hospital and Clinic located in Valentine.
 The Hospital is a County Hospital run by an appointed board.

-Cherry County Hospital provides general medical and surgical care for inpatient and outpatient, as well as providing an emergency room.
+Cherry County Hospital provides general medical and surgical care for inpatient, outpatient, and emergency room patients.
 Below is a listing of several of their services, but it is not exhaustive.

 Among the services we provide are: